truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 ---
 title: "Audit Logs"
-description: "Provides information on the System and SMB Share auditing screens and function in TrueNAS SCALE."
+description: "Provides information on the System and SMB Share auditing screens and function in TrueNAS."
 weight: 90
 alias:
 tags: